bcaffo/regmodsbook/manuscript/05_linear.md

 Therefore, we predict the price to be 335.7, 745.1 and 1005.5 for a 0.16, 0.26 and 0.34 carat diamonds.
 Of course, our prediction models will get more elaborate and R has a generic function, `predict`, to put our X values into the model for us.
-This is generally preferable and less The data has to go into the model as a data frame with the same named X variables.
+The data has to go into the model as a data frame with the same named X variables.

 {lang=r,line-numbers=off}